Gent–Wevelgem: In Flanders Fields Classic

 Since the 1980s the race has built a reputation as a sprinters' classic.
 Italian sprint star Mario Cipollini claimed three victories.
 Sean Kelly, Guido Bontempi, Djamolidine Abdoujaparov and Tom Steels are some of the other sprint specialists on the roll of honour.

 In 2003, Gent–Wevelgem abandoned its original start location Ghent and moved to suburban Deinze.
 Tom Boonen claimed his first classic victory in 2004, later proceeding to equal the winning record of three wins.
 For many decades, the race held a mid-week position between the Tour of Flanders and Paris–Roubaix.
 In 2011, the race was included in the UCI World Tour and returned to a Sunday date in the weekend between Milan–San Remo and the Tour of Flanders.
 (Note: The slot formerly held by the Brabantse Pijl.)

 Since 2015, the event is named Gent–Wevelgem – In Flanders Fields, after the iconic war poem by John McCrae.
 Organizers wanted to commemorate the 100th anniversary of World War I, as the Westhoek region was at the heart of the war and is home to several Commonwealth war graves.
 The 2015 edition was won by Luca Paolini, but was particularly memorable as it was run in abysmal weather, with strong winds scourging the peloton.
 Several riders were blown violently off their bikes, including Geraint Thomas when he was leading the breakaway group, prompting media to describe the race as "mayhem" and "one of the wildest bike races in recent years".
 Only 39 riders finished the race.

 The 2016 edition was marred by the death of Belgian rider Antoine Demoitié, suffering fatal injuries from a crash and collision with a motor bike.
-Peter Sagan won the 2018 event, marking Sagan's third Gent–Wevelgem title and sixth podium finish, thereby becoming the most successful rider in the race's history.
+Peter Sagan won the 2018 event, his third Gent–Wevelgem title and sixth podium finish, which made him the most successful rider in the race's history.